Usher Syndrome in Children

 Usher syndrome is a disorder that is passed down through families (inherited).
 A syndrome is a group of recognizable symptoms that happen together.
 Usher syndrome includes both hearing loss and vision loss.
 The hearing loss may be mild to complete.
 The vision problem is called retinitis pigmentosa.
 The retinas of the eyes are slowly damaged over time.
 The retinas receive light and play a very important part in being able to see.
 Usher syndrome is the most common childhood condition that affects both vision and hearing.
 It can also be called deafness-retinitis pigmentosa syndrome, Graefe-Usher syndrome, Hallgren syndrome, and retinitis pigmentosa-deafness syndrome.

 Usher syndrome is passed on from unaffected parents to their children.
 It may be inherited when both parents are carriers of an abnormal (harmful) gene.
-If both parents have the gene, they have a 1 in 4 chance of having a child with Usher syndrome with each pregnancy.
+If both parents have a harmful change in the same gene, they have a 1 in 4 chance of having a child with Usher syndrome with each pregnancy.

 What are the symptoms of Usher syndrome in a child?

 Symptoms depend on the type of Usher syndrome.
 But they often include problems with hearing or deafness, balance, and eyesight or blindness.
 There are several types and many subtypes of the syndrome.
-Generally, 3 types are identified:
+Generally, three types are identified: